— a calm, independent game studio —

 What is Manu Games?

-Manu Games LLC is a one-person indie game studio in Waynesville, North Carolina, founded in 2026 by Seth Rininger.
+Manu Games LLC is a one-person indie game studio in Waynesville, North Carolina, founded in 2026.
 The studio makes patient, deeply systemized games for Apple devices — built in pure SwiftUI with CloudKit-only sync, no analytics, no ads, and no third-party SDKs.

 Who makes Tideward?

-Tideward is developed and published by Manu Games LLC.
-It is built solo by Seth Rininger from Waynesville, NC.
+Tideward is developed and published by Manu Games LLC, a one-person studio in Waynesville, NC.
 The official site for the game is tideward.app.

 When does Tideward launch?